KSTARK007/AI-games-using-JS-and-python/README.md

 4) tic-tac-toe(mini-max) - JS GUI

 ## RUN
-clone the repository and open the index.html file in a browser of your choice
+clone the repository and open the index.html file in a browser of your choice or just follow the link in the description